nzuzo-newsnet/mysite/articles/Project Management/01-planning-and-scope.md

 ### Time-Based

 Every goal needs a deadline.
-Without a deadline, there's no urgency, and work expands to fill available time (Parkinson's Law).
+Without a deadline, there's no urgency, and work expands to fill available time (Parkinson's Law[16]).

 **Example:** "Implement user authentication" is open-ended.
 "Implement user authentication by November 15th" is time-bound.